MyroG/Optimizing-VRChat-worlds-Furality-Somna/README.md

 - The textures were dowloaded from ambientCG and Polyhaven, they are licensed under the CC0 license.
 - The included shaders and scripts were all written by me, they are licensed under the MIT license https://opensource.org/license/mit so feel free to use them in your project
-- Everything else, including the presentration, are licensed under CC BY-NC-SA 4.0 https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en, the credits should link to this GitHub repository.
+- Everything else, including the presentration, are licensed under CC BY-NC 4.0 https://creativecommons.org/licenses/by-nc/4.0/deed.en, the credits should link to this GitHub repository.